 To Sum It All Up

 More than ever, personal data must be protected by every means possible, especially because cybercrimes are increasing.
 We expect businesses and sites we visit to protect our data; we also have to secure our data.
-Following the tips given above will help ensure our data stay secure.
+Following the tips given above will help ensure our data stays secure.

 Please do well to leave a comment if you found this article useful.
 And if you have more helpful tips, please feel free to share them in the comments section.